chmartinez/chmartinez.github.io/README.md

 My personal profile page

 # TODO:
-- [ ] Create a dummy page with React Components of my own.
+- [x] Create a dummy page with React Components of my own.
+- [ ] Fix styles on WorkExperienceItem (date format, `position-at-company` spacing, font size)
-- [ ] From pure HTML to pure React app
+- [ ] Change the main header to a React component